Leadership AdvisoryExecutive Roles

 Internal vs. External

-“Internal candidates can advance faster because they know the organizational culture and processes.
-However, external candidates can bring fresh perspectives, especially if the firm wants to explore new markets or shift services.”
+“Internal options can advance faster because they understand the culture and processes, whereas an external hire can bring new ideas.”

 • Level of specialized industry or company knowledge required